 - include your work experience with the department on your resume.

-– Full time GAs work for the EdTech Department 20 hours per week, take at least five (5) credit hours, receive a full-tuition waiver each semester, and a $10,000 stipend paid out over two semesters.
+Full time GAs work for the EdTech Department 20 hours per week, take at least five (5) credit hours per semester, receive a tuition waiver each semester, and a stipend paid out over two semesters.
 Full-time GAs qualify to receive student medical insurance provided through Boise State University.

-– Part-time GAs work for the department 10 hours per week, take at least five (5) credit hours, and receive a tuition waiver, and a $5,000 stipend paid out over two semesters.
+Part-time GAs work for the department 10 hours per week, take at least three but no more than six credit hours per semester, receive a tuition waiver, and a stipend paid out over two semesters.
 Part-time GAs qualify to receive student medical insurance provided through Boise State University.

 Link to the web-based application for the next academic year (Aug. – May):